Italy's Leone Film Group Entertains Investment Deal, Merger

 The news comes amid a race to consolidate European media and entertainment assets across country borders.
 For example, Vivendi has been looking to move beyond its traditional focus on France to become more of a Southern European player, including in Italy.
 And BSkyB a few years ago acquired Sky Italia and Sky Deutschland from 21st Century Fox.

-Among the company's key deal with foreign partners are major procurement agreements with DreamWorks, Lionsgate and The Weinstein Company, making it the gatekeeper for key awards season films.
+Among the company's key deals with foreign partners are procurement agreements with DreamWorks, Lionsgate and The Weinstein Company, making it the gatekeeper for key awards season films.
 Leone's distribution of La La Land this year alone brought in $8.5 million in box-office receipts in Italy.

 The Leones have also inked deals with local co-producers and distributors Rai Cinema’s 01 Distribution, Mediaset’s Medusa, Eagle Pictures and Lucky Red.
-And they've signed multi-year distribution deals with Netflix and Sky, further confirming their status as a key international player.
+And they've signed multi-year distribution deals with Netflix and Sky, cementing their status as not only a local, but also an international player.

-The Leones also boast a 500-plus title catalog that includes their father’s films among other gems.
-They have deals with Italy’s top directors, from Paolo Virzi to Paolo Genovese.
+The Leones boast a 500-plus title catalog that includes their father’s films among other gems.
+They also have deals with some of Italy’s top directors, from Paolo Virzi to Paolo Genovese.
 And they have been expanding the work of their TV production banner, introducing two new shows that they hope will enjoy the same global success of recent hit Italian shows Gomorrah and The Young Pope.

 Academy Award winner Giuseppe Tornatore will serve as showrunner for the upcoming I Beati Paoli about the secret Sicilian sect that served as a precursor to the mafia.
 The other show is an old western, Colt, based on an original idea of Sergio Leone about a revolver passed from owner to owner.
 Gomorrah’s Stefano Sollima will serve as showrunner.

 The company's rise in Italy's film industry has not been without hiccups though.
-Some observers question the Leones' decision to debut the company's stock on the AIM exchange, a young, fairly illiquid market that was touted as the next big thing.
-But despite its gains over the past year, the stock trades at less than two times the current year's estimated earnings before interest, taxes, depreciation and amortization.
-In comparison, the stocks of similar media companies trade at 8-15 times estimated EBITDA.
+Some observers question the Leones' decision to debut the company's stock on the AIM exchange, a newer market that some critics have described as fairly illiquid.
+Despite its gains over the past year, Leone's stock trades at less than two times the current year's estimated earnings before interest, taxes, depreciation and amortization.
+In comparison, the stocks of similar media companies trade at eight times or more estimated EBITDA, according to one analyst.

-With some estimates looking for Leone's revenue to double by 2018 from 2013, when it went public, and EBITDA to triple and earnings before interest and taxes to grow four-fold over that time frame, the Leones are also understood to be looking at taking the company private and possibly later relisting on another exchange.
+With some estimates looking for Leone's revenue to double by 2018 from 2013, when it went public, and EBITDA to triple and earnings before interest and taxes to grow four-fold over that time frame, the Leones are understood to be looking at taking the company private and possibly later relisting on a bigger stock exchange.
 The company, according to sources, is eager to get out of AIM and re-launch on the Italian Stock Exchange: Borsa Italiana.

-According to sources close to the company, investors believe Leone Film Group could be valued at as much as $500-$600 million on Borsa Italiana, which would increase its current value tenfold.
+According to sources close to the company, some insiders and investors believe Leone Film Group could be valued at as much as $500-$600 million if it seeks a listing there.

 Leone Film Group is also fielding requests for a potential merger, according to sources.
-The company spoke with one media giant last year, but determined that their interests were not aligned, says one person familiar with the situation.
-If the right media company or studio came along and offered a deal that would let the Leones keep their independence, they are understood to be open to a deal.
-For them, it’s understood to be key that they keep the spirit of a family-run business that has been a hallmark of their brand.
+The company spoke with one unidentified media giant last year, but determined that the two parties' interests were not aligned, according to one person familiar with the situation.
+If the right media company or studio came along and offered a deal that would let the Leones remain in control or keep a degree of independence, they are understood to be open to a deal.

-While Leone is one of the few companies in Italy that does content and distribution, sources say the Leones are waiting to see how the industry will change over the rest of the year to see who the lead players will be.
+While Leone is one of the few companies in Italy that works in content and distribution, sources say the Leones are waiting to see how the industry will change over the rest of the year to see who the lead players, and potential deal partners, will be.

 French giant Vivendi has made no secret of its aggressive strategy to increase its presence across Southern Europe.
 But after its failed merger with Mediaset, Vivendi will have to settle its dispute with Silvio Berlusconi’s company before making further moves in Italy.